 As your reactive dog notices the other dog, keep feeding him for looking calmly at the “neutral” dog.
 Gradually start to move the dogs closer together by turning onto smaller and smaller side streets.

 Eventually, if things are going well, you can introduce the aggressive dog to the other dog and allow the dogs to sniff each other.
 Check out the video below to see an example of a parallel walk with a reactive and neutral dog.

 Of course, working with a leash aggressive dog isn’t quite as simply as following a six-step recipe.
 It takes time, especially if your dog has been “practicing” being reactive or aggressive on leash for a while!

 Best Dog Harnesses for Leash Aggressive Dogs

-One of the most important components of rehabilitating a reactive dog is keeping your reactive dog comfortable.
+One of the most important components of rehabilitating a dog that’s aggressive on leash is keeping your leash-reactive dog comfortable.
 He’s already got enough stress hormones coursing through his body!

 My Go-To: The Ruffwear Front Range Harness